conno234/GIS-5572-Corngrowers/README.md

 A file project for GIS 5572 to create a web app that can produce growing degree days, evapotranspiration, and temperature for the state of Minnesota in order to assist the Minnesota Corngrowers Association.

-### Folders
+### ET Folder

--ET: This folder contains the following items:

-  --ET.ipynb: A Python notebook intended to be run in ArcGIS Pro.
-When used in conjection with the temp_data.csv, it allows one to inteprolate evapotranspiration data for the state of Minnesota for any day in September, 2023.
+-ET.ipynb: A Python notebook intended to be run in ArcGIS Pro.
+When used in conjection with the temp_data.csv, it allows one to inteprolate evapotranspiration data for the state of Minnesota for any day in September, 2023 and save the output as point features in a PostGIS database.

+-temp_data.csv: A CSV table meant to be loaded into the working folder of the same ArcPro porject as the ET notebook.
+Contains NWS COOP Data for the State of Minnesota for the month of September, 2023.

+### GDD Folder
+-GDD.ipynb: A Python notebook intended to be run in ArcGIS Pro.
+When used in conjection with the rounded_gdd_data.csv, it allows one to inteprolate growing degree dats data for the state of Minnesota for any day in September, 2023 and save the output as point features in a PostGIS database.

+-rounded_gdd_data.csv: A CSV table meant to be loaded into the working folder of the same ArcPro porject as the gdd notebook.
+Contains temperature and derived growing degree days for weather stations in the State of Minnesota for the month of September, 2023.

 ### Google Cloud Run URLs
 -https://gis-5572-corngrowers-4jtpc5ugva-uc.a.run.app/gdd